Key points to remember about sore throats

 In many cases of sore throat, no tests are needed.

-Depending on the symptoms and signs some of the following may be performed:
+Depending on the symptoms and signs and the risk of rheumatic fever in the community, some of the following may be performed:

 - throat swab (to test for strep throat)